EN ISO 20471 Explained: Hi-Vis Classes, Requirements & Employer Responsibilities (UK)

 • Be tested by an accredited body

-• Include the EN ISO 20471 label with class designation
+• Carry the EN ISO 20471 label with its class designation

-Even with compliant garments available, organisations often fail compliance by:
+Even when compliant garments are available, organisations can still fail compliance in practice.

 Fashion or promotional hi-vis garments without EN ISO 20471 certification do not count as compliant PPE.

-Incorrect placement of branding can reduce the visible surface area below compliance thresholds.
+Incorrect logo placement can reduce visible fluorescent or reflective areas below compliance thresholds.

-Faded fabric or damaged reflective tape invalidates the compliance of a garment.
+Faded fabric, damaged seams, or worn reflective tape can invalidate the compliance of a garment.

 Hi-Vis Clothing for Specific Risk Environments